KevooRBLX/Discord-VC-Selfbot/README.md

 1️⃣ Go to the Releases tab and download the latest version of the bot.
 2️⃣ Unpack the zip file on your computer.
 3️⃣ Open the env file with notepad++ or any text editor that is in support and follow the instructions to configure the bot.
+[Notepad++: https://notepad-plus-plus.org/downloads/]

 ⚠️ Requirements:
 Make sure you have Node.js installed.
 You can download it from the official website: Node.js Website [https://nodejs.org/en/download]